 Some of the best marketing plans tell potential customers at least a bit about who you are.
 That could be a core value your business prides itself in, a particular ingredient or material your products utilize, or countless other things.
 Tying one or two words related to what you do or how you do it into your name can be a good way to familiarize the public with your brand.

-It’s smart to choose a name that is short, easy to remember, and easy to pronounce.
+It’s smart to choose an LLC name that is short, easy to remember, and easy to pronounce.
 You don’t want people to struggle recalling your company’s name or be unsure if it is pronounced one way or another.
 Try to keep it simple.

 Coming up with a domain name that isn’t already registered is sometimes a frustrating process, but keep in mind that they can sometimes be purchased from their current owners.
 If possible, choose a domain ending in .com.
 While there are numerous options available, this one is still generally viewed as the most professional one.